Home » 7 Common Parrot Sleeping Positions (with Meanings)

 Once again, although this sleeping position looks precarious, it’s very stable.
 The standing leg has a joint that can be locked, enabling the parrot to stay grounded and secure.

-3/ Parrot Sleeping Upside Down
+Sleeping Upside Down

-Some parrot species, such as the Blue-crowned hanging parrot, can sleep upside down.
+Some species, such as the Blue-crowned hanging parrot, can sleep upside down.
 However, it’s less common for non-hanging species to sleep this way.

-4/ Parrot Sleeping with Head Down
+Sleeping with Head Down

 A parrot will often rotate its head slightly and tuck it into its feathers.
 This is a position for deep sleep, so you mustn’t disturb the parrot.